 - It’s also easy to upgrade to newer versions later on.

-However, you do need to be comfortable with using a command-line shell to use Homebrew.
-If that’s completely new to you, I recommend the next option for now: using the official installer.
+However, you must be comfortable using a command-line shell to use Homebrew.
+If that’s entirely new for you, I recommend the following option for now: using the official installer.

-If you chose to install Homebrew, installing Python on MacOS is as easy as:
+If you choose to install Homebrew, installing Python on MacOS is as easy as:

 $ brew install python